 DOWNLOAD OUR APRIL 2021 INTERIM REPORT

-Our recently re-named EDID Committee includes faculty and students that work together to strengthen our commitment to equity, diversity, and inclusion while recognizing the legacies of colonialism and deep injustices that continue to permeate society as a whole and have a specific and damaging impact on higher education.
+The Department of Political Science has a permanent EDID Committee which includes faculty and students.
+They work together to strengthen our commitment to equity, diversity, and inclusion while recognizing the legacies of colonialism and deep injustices that continue to permeate society as a whole and have a specific and damaging impact on higher education.

-In 2022, we are also launching a survey of students and alumni to gather baseline data about our department and inform an updated report on actions and recommendations we can undertake.
+On a bi-annual basis, we are also conducting a survey of students and alumni to gather baseline data about our department and inform an updated report on actions and recommendations we can undertake.
 We remain committed to fostering a more inclusive and safer space for everyone in the department through ongoing dialogue, education, and action.